Friday 17 April 2026

 End of Season Report: Boys’ Football

 The 2026 football season drew to a close at the end of the Lent term.
 We had a hugely enjoyable and successful season with all age groups achieving some great results.
-Across the school we secured over 20 victories (30+ including tournaments) from 62 fixtures (90+ including tournaments) which compares against 8 wins from 36 fixtures in 2025.
+Across the College we secured over 20 victories (30+ including tournaments) from 62 fixtures (90+ including tournaments) which compares against 8 wins from 36 fixtures in 2025.
 This demonstrates significant growth in both the games programme and performance at the school.

 Highlights of the season:

-• U14's beating Wellington on the final day of the season.
+• U14s beating Wellington on the final day of the season.

-• U15's 5 victories including wins against Wellington, Shiplake and Cokethorpe.
+• U15s 5 victories including wins against Wellington, Shiplake and Cokethorpe.

 Mr James Purdue, Head of Football

-End of Season Report: Rugby 7’s
+End of Season Report: Rugby 7s

 The U13s demonstrated incredible fight, grounding out hard-fought wins in close encounters against Shiplake, Holyport, and Sherfield.
-They were led by standout efforts from George K, Alex C, Wilf W, Jago B & Jago F. Meanwhile, the U12s enjoyed a highly positive campaign, competing fiercely against Reddam House, Sherfield, and St Gabriel’s.
+They were led by standout efforts from George K, Alex C, Wilf W, Jago B and Jago F. Meanwhile, the U12s enjoyed a highly positive campaign, competing fiercely against Reddam House, Sherfield, and St Gabriel’s.

 In Rugby 7s, the U16s had a brilliant showing at the Reading Blue Coat 7s, pushing Wellington right to the end and smashing The Oratory.
 The 1st VII had a fantastic season, competing in six different tournaments.
-Highlights included hosting our own event, featuring the likes of Abingdon, Marlborough, and Seaford, reaching the Quarter Finals of the Marches 7s, and only missing out on the second day of Rosslyn Park on points difference.
+Highlights included hosting our own event, featuring the likes of Abingdon, Marlborough and Seaford, reaching the Quarter Finals of the Marches 7s, and only missing out on the second day of Rosslyn Park on points difference.

 Mr Ben Sainsbury, Director of Rugby